 Focus Focus Focus

 Considering everything I’ve mentioned so far, you shouldn’t be surprised that focusing on a handful of keywords at a time is the way to go.
 But, there are those who will disagree with me on this.
 What I mean is you can pay an agency with lots of man-power to go after many more competitive keywords at one time (with emphasis on the word pay).

 Teamwork with a credible SEO partner is an advantage

 There are good reasons I’ve outlined these eight common issues for those getting started in SEO and it boils down to efficiency.
 Good SEO partners can provide strategy, coaching, training, and execution.

 It’s like an athlete who longs to be trained by the best coach in his sport.
 The athlete and coach relationship involves trust because the athlete wants to achieve a goal never achieved before, but trusts the coach because they have been there and can calmly guide them step by step from where the athlete is currently to the next level and then to the next level until finally the athlete is confidently performing at his/her peak.

 The athlete can say, “No thanks, I can handle it on my own.”

 And to the coach that’s fine because when the athlete is ready to achieve that goal, the coach will be there to help.
 The coach, or SEO partner, must exercise patience and resist the urge to force the client to stick to the schedule.

 These things can take time and that’s ok.
 After all, SEO is a long-term marketing strategy.

-Learn more about our SEO philosophy and contact us if you’re ready for a good SEO partner.
+Learn more about our SEO philosophy and contact us if you’re ready for a credible SEO partner.